Free Consultation

 Combine all of the chopped/shredded veggies into a big bowl.

-(This next step is extra, not exactly necessary to making a batch of cultured veggies, but extremely powerful and a great way to make your veggies even more bacteria-rich.)
+(This next step is extra, not exactly necessary to making a batch of fermented veggies, but its quite powerful and a great way to make your veggies even more bacteria-rich.)

 Get your hands all up in those veggies, massaging them, working them, covering them all in the juicy brine you just added.
 The bacteria on your hands, from the culture starter, and from the veggies have a heyday gobbling up the sugars and proliferating.